OPSECMethodology

 Conducting Open Source Intelligence (OSINT) inherently carries risks.
 When investigating individuals, organizations, or networks—especially those employing defensive counter-intelligence or hostile actors—your own digital footprint can become a liability.
 Operational Security (OPSEC) is not optional; it is the foundation of professional OSINT.

-In this guide, we detail the core architecture required to conduct truly anonymous OSINT investigations.
+In this guide, we detail the core architecture required to conduct lower-exposure OSINT investigations.

-Zero-contact intelligence gathering means leaving no trace that a query was made.
-Automated systems, scrapers, and even manual browsing must be routed through sanitized, ephemeral infrastructure.
+Lower-exposure intelligence gathering is about reducing avoidable trace and isolating investigative activity from your normal environment.
+Automated systems, scrapers, and even manual browsing should be routed through sanitized, ephemeral infrastructure.

 1. Burner Environments